View XML QR Code

 Summary

-Montana State College Extension poultry specialist, statewide leader in poultry husbandry, 4-H leader, advocate for Indian youth, and supporter of the MSU Library and Museum of the Rockies.
-Her papers contain information pertaining to her personal life in Montana and the Northwest, as well as information concerning topics in which she was interested.
-Subjects of these papers include: Montana agriculture and poultry husbandry; politics; environmental issues; Bozeman social and cultural life; Native Americans; Montana history; Lewis and Clark Caverns (Morrison Cave); Montana State University; Verne Dusenberry; Pete Karst; and Branson Stevenson.
+Cushman was the Montana State College Extension poultry specialist from 1922 to 1955, and a statewide leader in poultry husbandry.
+In retirement, she was a 4-H leader, advocate for Indian youth, and supporter of the MSU Library and Museum of the Rockies.
+The Harriette Eliza Cushman papers document her personal life in Montana and the Northwest, as well as information concerning topics in which she was interested: Montana agriculture and poultry husbandry, politics, environmental issues, Bozeman social and cultural life, Native Americans, Montana history, Lewis and Clark Caverns (Morrison Cave), Montana State University, Verne Dusenberry, Pete Karst, and Branson Stevenson.

 Repository